Williwaw Biosciences

 Samples across biobanks

-We chose autism as our first application because it represents one of the most challenging conditions in medicine: highly heritable yet extremely heterogeneous, with no reliable biomarkers and limited treatment options.
-If our platform works for autism, it will work for anything.
+Autism was our initial application because it represents one of the most genetically complex conditions in medicine: highly heritable yet extremely heterogeneous, with no reliable biomarkers and limited treatment options.
+Our findings are published in Frontiers in Molecular Neuroscience and HGG Advances.

 Autism spectrum disorder encompasses the full complexity of human genetic architecture: